Sana8200/Datorteknik-IS1200/README.md

 ## IS1200 Laboratory Exercises

-This repository contains my solutions for the IS1200 laboratery exercises at KTH.
+This repository contains my solutions for the IS1200 laboratery.
 The labs give hands-on experience with assembly, C programming, I/O, and processor design.

 ## Labs